 - 3.1 The author claims that her deportation back to Somalia would constitute a violation of her rights under articles 1, 2, 3, 5 and 16 of the Convention and of general recommendation No. 19 (1992) on violence against women, given that the State party has an obligation not to deport persons who are at risk of gender-based violence.
-She also claims that this should be considered in conjunction with articles 3, 6 and 7 of the International Covenant on Civil and Political Rights. - 3.2 The author claims that in Somalia she was subjected to serious violence by M.I.A.; in 2010, her second husband was killed and she was injured during a violent attack by Al-Shabaab, the organization to which M.I.A. belongs; and that her third husband and her mother were killed by M.I.A.
-No attempt has been made by State party authorities to investigate these claims by, for example, sending the author for a medical examination by a specialist to assess the nature and origin of her wounds. - 3.3 Therefore, the author claims she is afraid to go back to Somalia, given that her first husband carried out all of those attacks and is still looking for her.
+She also claims that this should be considered in conjunction with articles 3, 6 and 7 of the International Covenant on Civil and Political Rights. - 3.2 The author claims that in Somalia she was subjected to serious violence by M.I.A.; that her second husband was killed and she was injured in 2010 during a violent attack by Al-Shabaab, of which M.I.A. is a member; and that her third husband and her mother were killed by M.I.A.
+No attempt has been made by the State party's authorities to investigate these claims, for example by requesting a medical examination by a specialist to assess the nature and origin of the injuries that she had sustained. - 3.3 The author claims that she is afraid to go back to Somalia, given that her first husband carried out all of the above-mentioned attacks and is still looking for her.
 She further notes the instability in her home country.
 To return the author to Somalia would violate the State party's obligations under the Convention.